Olympic athletes promised legal support if they protest - WHIZ News

 The IOC erred by trying to regulate the place where a protest might take place instead of the statement’s content, Schwab said, adding athletes’ freedom of expression in Olympic venues “should be respected, protected and indeed promoted.”

-There are three levels of disciplinary action for athletes breaching Rule 50: from the IOC, their sport’s governing body, and their national Olympic committee.
+Athletes breaching Rule 50 can be sanctioned by three bodies: the IOC, their sport’s governing body, and their national Olympic committee (NOC).

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports